itechpros/servoy-war-builder/README.md

 # Servoy WAR Exporter

 This [GitHub Action](https://github.com/features/actions) allows users to build Servoy WAR files, using options from Servoy's bundled WAR export.
-In order to use this Action, you will need an API key from [Servoy Components](https://servoycomponents.com/components/plugins).
-You can purchase a license for either GitHub Actions specifically, or our all-inclusive [All Products Pack](https://servoycomponents.com/all-products-pack) license.
+In order to use this Action, you will need an [All Products Pack](https://servoycomponents.com/all-products-pack) API key from [Servoy Components](https://servoycomponents.com/).

 ## Examples